NadaBastawi/Restaurant-Reservation-App/README.md

 # Restaurant-Reservation-App
 Developed a fully functional iOS app for booking tables and managing restaurant reservations.
 Implemented intuitive UI, local data storage, and booking management features using Swift and Xcode.
-# Restaurant Reservation App

-An iOS app built in **Xcode using Swift** that allows users to reserve tables and manage bookings at restaurants.

 ## 🛠️ Features
 - View restaurant menus and available tables.